tenekon/Tenekon.FluentValidation.Extensions/src/Tenekon.FluentValidation.Extensions.AspNetCore.Components/COOKBOOK.md

 ### 🧠 When to use

-Use to nest `ComponentValidatorRoutes` manually inside a scoped submodel validator.
+Use to nest `EditModelValidatorRoutes` manually inside a scoped submodel validator.

 ### ✨ Example